Proton Green, LLC: Proton Green Announces Appointment of Directors

 Proton Green Adds David Hobbs and Peter Wagner to Board

-David A. Hobbs will serve as Chairman.
-Mr. Hobbs is an expert in energy industry structure and strategies with 37-years of experience, most recently as Former Head of Research at The King Abdullah Petroleum Studies and Research Center (KAPSARC) where he established a world leading think tank in Saudi Arabia.
-Mr. Hobbs has also served as Chief Energy Strategist at IHS Market and Co-Chair of CERAWEEK, providing insight to governments and major energy companies around the world.
-Prior to CERA, Mr. Hobbs was former Head of Business Development with Monumental Oil & Gas and managed the North American and Asian businesses of Hardy Oil & Gas.
+David A. Hobbs will serve as Executive Chairman.
+Mr. Hobbs is an expert in energy industry structure and strategies with nearly 40 years of experience, currently as Executive Chairman of Pantheon Resources Plc and, before that, as Head of Research at The King Abdullah Petroleum Studies and Research Center (KAPSARC) where he helped establish a world leading think tank in Saudi Arabia.
+Mr. Hobbs has also served as Chief Energy Strategist at IHS (now S&P Global) and as Co-Chair of CERAWEEK, providing insight to governments and major energy companies around the world.
+Prior to CERA, Mr. Hobbs was Head of Business Development with Monument Oil & Gas and managed the North American and Asian businesses of Hardy Oil & Gas.

 Peter Wagner will serve as a Non-Executive Director.
 Mr. Wagner is a leader in the industrial gas industry and has served as Vice President, Business Development, Gas and Process Division, Atlas Copco Energas GmbH (in Germany), General Manager, Atlas Copco Comptec LLC (America), Divisional President, Atlas Copco Gas and Process Division, General Manager of Atlas Copco Energas GmbH (in Germany).
-Currently, Mr. Wagner is CEO, Managing Director, LEWA GmbH (in Germany), CEO and Director, Cryogenic Industries, Inc. (the Company's consolidated subsidiary in America/CEO of Nikkiso Clean Energy & Industrial Gases Group).
+Mr. Wagner was CEO and Managing Director of LEWA GmbH (in Germany) and is currently CEO and Director, Cryogenic Industries, Inc. (the Company's consolidated subsidiary in America/CEO of Nikkiso Clean Energy & Industrial Gases Group).
+In addition, he serves as Director on the Board of Nikkiso Co.
+Ltd. in Tokyo, Japan.

 Steve Looper, Chief Executive Officer of Proton Green, LLC commented, "Proton Green is honored to have David Hobbs and Peter Wagner join our board of directors.
 Both are well recognized leaders in the energy transition space and will offer sound advice on our company's direction."